 Cataracts are the clouding of the lens inside the eye which affects the horse's vision, blocking images as opposed to light.
-Cataracts can be congenital, inherited, or acquired in horses.
+Cataracts can be developmental (including congenital forms), or acquired secondary in horses.
+Developmental cataracts are the most common form of cataracts affecting horses, and most are congenital.
 The severity depends on the location and extent of the lens opacity.
 If the entire lens is affected, it causes blindness.
-If the lens opacity only affects a smaller area, it may cause the horse to have blind spots in their field of vision.

-Cataracts are classified according to the degree of opacity (incipient, immature, mature or hypermature), location (anterior, posterior, perinuclear, nuclear or equatorial, capsular, subcapsular or cortical), age of onset (congenital, juvenile, senile) or cause (traumatic, inflammatory, toxic or metabolic).
+Cataracts are classified according to the stage of development (incipient, immature, mature or hypermature), location (anterior, posterior, perinuclear, nuclear or equatorial, capsular, subcapsular or cortical), age of onset (congenital, juvenile, senile) and cause (traumatic, inflammatory, hereditary).

 Treatment Options for Horses with Cataracts